 Midterm evaluations are collected midway through the internship.

 Final evaluations are submitted using the online evaluation links at the end of the internship.
-For full-block, midterm falls in March.
-For extended, midterm falls in April/May.
+For fullblock, midterm falls in October and March.
+For extended, midterm falls in November/December or April/May.
+Self-reflection narratives are collected at the end of the internship for full and extended block and are designed to be shared among the intern, Practicum Instructor and Faculty Liaison.
+Narratives should be turned into the OFE with final evaluations.